Sometimes, menstrual problems make women wish they were born a man. Can a baby ever really be worth all this trouble?

 When period pain hits like this, you have no choice but to ride it out and let it run its course.

-One of the problems that many women experience with their monthly cycle is the persistence of abdominal cramping after their period ends.
+One of the problems that many women experience with their monthly cycle is the persistence of abdominal cramping after the end of their period.

 A normal cycle does not cause its associated cramps to continue when the bleeding stops.

-Another common issue is slow, prolonged menstrual bleeding.
+Another common issue is prolonged bleeding during menstration.

 It may seem like your period is extra long, but what might be going on is another, unrelated cause of the prolonged vaginal bleeding.

-Many women wonder about a somewhat reverse situation: spotting a week before their period begins.
+Many women wonder about a somewhat reverse situation: spotting a week before their period starts.

-Ideally, you’ll want to see a gynecologist who has a special focus on menstruation.
+Ideally, you’ll want to see a gynecologist who has a special focus on menstruation for any of your concerns and especially worries or new symptoms.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.